SmoothWAN/SmoothWAN-docs/docs/index.md

 *Wiki under construction 👷*
 ###Project motives

-As of (2023), I could not find an affordable mixed usage multi-mode bonding software and a service that is cost effective nor a reliable OSS solution.
+I couldn't find an affordable mixed usage multi-mode bonding router that is cost effective nor a reliable OSS solution.

 ??? note "More details about Speedify - Wishlist for other solutions"